DenisKrivosheev/Crypto_ACORN-128/README.md

 # Crypto_ACORN-128
 This is my realization of Acorn-128 Chipher as course work (not verified as true calculated, somewhich functions of original will not realized)

-ALL CALCULATES IS ONLY +- EXAMPLES OF ANSWERS
+#ALL CALCULATES IS ONLY +- EXAMPLES OF ANSWERS

 Step 1: Key Expansion
-Choose a secret key: "ABCDEFGHIJKLMNOP"
+Choose a secret key: "ABCDEFGHIJKLMNOP"\n
-Split the key into four 32-bit words: K0 = "ABCD", K1 = "EFGH", K2 = "IJKL", K3 = "MNOP"
+Split the key into four 32-bit words: K0 = "ABCD", K1 = "EFGH", K2 = "IJKL", K3 = "MNOP"\n

 Step 2: Nonce
 Choose a nonce: "12345678"